hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 <center>
 <img src="batchelorNEW.PNG" width="700">
 </center>
 The *Feynman Lectures* have a nice derivation of this expression in [Chapter 40](https://www.feynmanlectures.caltech.edu/II_40.html) (Sec.
 2), which you can read for free.
 However, Feynman did not use any special notation for the material derivative, nor did Subramanyan Chandrasekhar (1961) and Steven Weinberg (2021, sec.
 2.5).
 Speaking of Nobel laureate physicists, Lord Rayleigh (1894, 1916) did use the *D/Dt* notation.
-Several books written by physicists, such as Tritton (1988, Sec.
+Several hydrodynamics books written by physicists, such as Tritton (1988, Sec.
 5.5), Faber (1995, Sec.
 2.4), and Rieutord (2015, sec.
 1.3.4), have entire sections dedicated to the material derivative; the three cited authors all use the *D/Dt* notation for it.

 A particularly insightful discussion on this notation is provided by Sir James Lighthill, who like Stokes, was a holder of Sir Issac Newton's Lucasian Chair of Mathematics at Cambridge University.
 (Other holders of this chair include Charles Babbage, Paul Dirac, and Stephen Hawking!)
 Lighthill (1986, Sec.
 3.1) wrote:
 <center>